erikster/TAPP_Project2/native/README.txt

-holds all native files needed to run our program
+This directory should hold all native files needed to run Stellar Fugitive.